According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 The pro version provides an extra layer of protection to your WordPress website.

-WordFence security plugin keeps a check on your website for malware infection by scanning all the files of your WordPress core, theme, and plugins and notifies you when it found any issue.
+WordFence security plugin keeps a check on your website for malware infection by scanning all the files of your WordPress core, theme, and plugins and notifying you when it found any issue.
 It also: